superRaytin/image-clipper/README.md

 > The API is not yet finalized.

-First, initialize an ImageClipper instance
+initialize an ImageClipper instance to demonstrate:

 ```js
 var ImageClipper = require('image-clipper');